-319 The results (Table 5) equally pointed highly significant differences on the soil total nitrogen with 320 application of amendments in all the three years of the study.
-Generally, all the treated plots significantly 321 (p < 0.05) improved soil total nitrogen more than the control.
-It was obtained that the soil total nitrogen was improved better by the application of NPK fertilizer, followed by the poultry droppings in all the years 322 of study.
-The soil total nitrogen values varied from 0.054 - 0.104, 0.057 - 0.105 and 0.062 - 0.114; in the 323 1st, 2nd and 3rd year of study, respectively.
-This result confirms the submissions of Becker and Johnson, 324 [44]; Sakurai, [45]; and Toure et al. [46] that sawah system development when used in combination with 325 improved varieties and fertilizers can improve rice productivity in the lowlands to a great extent. when 326 applied in combination with improved varieties and fertilizers, and a certain amount of improvement can 327 even be expected by bund construction only (one of the sawah system components).
-328 329 The result agrees with the findings of conforms to the submission of Kyuma and Wakatsuki, [47] and
+The results (Table 5) equally pointed highly significant differences on the soil total nitrogen with application of amendments in all the three years of the study.
+Generally, all the treated plots were significantly (p < 0.05) improved different from the control in soil total nitrogen improvement more than the control.
+It was obtained that the soil total nitrogen was improved better higher by the application of NPK fertilizer, followed by the poultry droppings in all the years of study.
+The soil total nitrogen values varied from 0.054 - 0.104, 0.057 - 0.105 and 0.062 - 0.114; in the 1st, 2nd and 3rd year of study, respectively.
+The better improvement made by NPK and poultry droppings on the soil total nitrogen higher the rice husk and rice husk ash is attributed to earlier mineralization that do occur in mineral fertilizers as against delayed or slow mineralization process that are obtained in organic amendments.
+This result confirms the submissions of Becker and Johnson, [44]; Sakurai, [45]; and Toure et al. [46] that sawah system development when used in combination with improved varieties and fertilizers can improve rice productivity in the lowlands to a great extent, when applied in combination with improved varieties and fertilizers, and a certain amount of improvement can even be expected by bund construction only (one of the sawah system components).

-Greenland, [48] that the amount-level of nitrogen fixed-fixation in submerged soils by microbes varies from 20 to 100 kgha-1year-1, and sometimes reaches up to 200 kgha-1year-1, depending on soil and water management and as well as climatic conditions [46, 47].
-These natural soil fertility replenishment mechanisms are essential for enhancing the sustainability and sustainable approach for improved productivity of lowland rice farming systems in inherently unfertile soils in West Africa and Sub-Sahara

-335 Africa [49, 50].
+The result agrees with the findings of conforms to the submission of Kyuma and Wakatsuki, [47] and Greenland, [48] that the amount level of nitrogen fixed fixation in submerged soils by microbes varies from 20 to 100 kgha-1year-1, and sometimes reaches up to 200 kgha-1year-1, depending on soil and water management and as well as climatic conditions [46, 47].
+These natural soil fertility replenishment mechanisms are essential for enhancing the sustainability and sustainable approach for improved productivity of lowland rice farming systems in inherently unfertile soils in West Africa and Sub-Sahara Africa [49, 50].